All Episodes

 I remember that.

-Well, now um I think she's declaring herself non-essential.
+Well, now, I think she's declaring herself non-essential.

-So, you know, I th that's the kind of the way I see it.
+So, you know, that's kind of the way I see it.

-You know, look, uh, she is non-essential, and frankly, she's uh more of a destructive force between, you know, withholding the needed aid at the time for workers and small businesses and and hospitals and supplies, you know.
+You know, look, guys, she is non-essential, and frankly, she's more of a destructive force between, you know, withholding the needed aid at the time for workers and small businesses and hospitals and supplies.

 This is real money that, you know, one day will have to be dealt with.

-That's why I think China taking responsibility financially is gotta be a part of the equation and and how we rectify this.
+That's why I think China taking responsibility financially has got to be a part of the equation and how we rectify this.

-Uh similarly, the stopping these wet markets, which are, you know, apparently laboratories for viruses, not in a lab, but in other words, you tend to have these exotic animals, bats in particular, snakes, I guess, and others, um, where these transmissions can happen in nature.
+But in other words, you tend to have these exotic animals, bats in particular, snakes, I guess, and others, where these transmissions can happen in nature.

-And I'll tell you the the next thing is their profiteering's got to stop.
+And I'll tell you, the next thing is their profiteering's got to stop.

-And we we have to reevaluate too, our production, you know, keeping open our production lines in this country can't involve agents, pharmaceuticals in China going forward.
+And we have to reevaluate, too, our production, you know, keeping open our production lines in this country can't involve agents, pharmaceuticals, and China going forward.

 But Nancy Pelosi, yeah, she's been pretty much a destructive force and has done nothing productive that I can see till now, like is as per usual.